 Skip to main content

-• The @hookform/resolvers Package: How to use this package to connect React Hook Form with Yup.
+• The @hookform/resolvers package bridges React Hook Form with Yup, Zod, Joi, and other schema libraries

 While React Hook Form has its own built-in validation, it also integrates seamlessly with schema validation libraries like Yup.
-This allows you to define your validation rules in a separate object, keeping your component code clean and focused.
+This approach allows you to define your validation rules in a separate schema object, keeping your component code clean and focused on rendering.

-The @hookform/resolvers package is a small utility that allows you to use any schema validation library (like Yup, Zod, Joi, etc.) with React Hook Form.
+Yup is a JavaScript schema builder for value parsing and validation.
+It lets you chain validation methods declaratively.
+The @hookform/resolvers package is a small utility that connects any schema validation library (Yup, Zod, Joi, etc.) to React Hook Form.

-Let's build a registration form with React Hook Form and Yup.
+Let us build a registration form with React Hook Form and Yup validation.

-First, you need to install React Hook Form, Yup, and the resolver:
+First, install React Hook Form, Yup, and the resolver:

 npm install react-hook-form yup @hookform/resolvers